Glorifying Christ Through

 Executive Artistic Director, Founder

 Irene Miller graduated with a Theatre and Communications degree from the University of Iowa.
-She is the Executive and Artistic Director for Crystal Sea Drama Company(CSDC).
-She teaches Building a Character, Shakespeare Performance, and Performance and Professional Prep classes and directs two to four shows a year.
+She is the Executive and Artistic Director for Crystal Sea Drama Company.
+She teaches Directing and Performance and directs two shows a year.
 She has been acting since she was young and has performed in numerous plays, including The Sound of Music, Arsenic and Old Lace, and The Hallelujah Girls.
-Irene has directed over 50 plays, most recently, The Adventures of Robin Hood, Twelve Angry Jurors, and Alice in Wonderland.
+Irene has directed over 60 plays, including The Magician's Nephew, The Doctor in Wonderland and The Bard!
 She is the mother of nine children and has four grandchildren.
-Irene has over 30 years of homeschooling experience.
-In what little spare time she has, she loves to read, play solitaire, and scrapbook.
+Irene has been homeschooling for 34 years and loves to read, scrapbook, and spend time with her family.

-Marla Ripps is the Lead Costumer and an instructor for CSDC.
-She co-founded CSDC with Irene Miller in 2002.
+Marla Ripps co-founded CSDC with Irene Miller in 2002.
 She has worked in some capacity in every show CSDC has produced.
-Her expertise can be seen in CSDC’s makeup designs and applications, costume designs and construction, and sound design.
+Her expertise can be seen in CSDC's makeup designs and applications, costumer designs and construction, and photography.
 Mrs. Ripps has a Bachelor's Degree in Civil Engineering from Texas A&M University.

 Jenn Tonak is originally from Colorado and has lived in San Antonio for 17 years.
 She attended the Art Institute of Colorado to study photography but found that wasn't really what she was interested in.
 She did, however, find that she really liked the digital aspect and photoshop.
 She moved more into graphic design, designing tickets and flyers for events.
 When her daughter wanted more in the way of acting, they found CSDC.
 As chance would have it, CSDC needed a graphic designer to create their show posters!
 Since starting at CSDC, she is not only the graphic designer, but also the finance manager, and office manager.
 She is also a homeschool mom, entrepreneur, and avid crafter!